Electoral history of William Lyon Mackenzie King: Federal election, 1940

 3 Table does not include parties which received votes but did not elect any members.

-1945 Canadian federal election
+Federal election, 1945

 In the 1945 election, King and the Liberals were re-elected, but with another minority government.
 King managed to stay in power by a working alliance with a group of Independent Liberals, who had opposed his position on conscription.
 King was defeated in his own seat of Prince Albert, Saskatchewan, and had to seek election in another safe seat, Glengarry, Ontario.